xAirx/CI-CD-Playground/README.md

 		[3:12 PM] W1SH: let' say your database is down
 		[3:12 PM] W1SH: server can't connect
 		[3:12 PM] W1SH: boom, error
+		[3:12 PM] W1SH: error 500's are great examples

+		[3:14 PM] RNG: but sentry also has some JIRA feel to it as well [3:14 PM] W1SH: because you can assign errors you mean?
+		[3:14 PM] RNG: yeaa
+		[3:14 PM] RNG: overview etc etc
+		[3:14 PM] W1SH: can be but again, not really it's purpose [3:15 PM] W1SH: it's for tracking user-generated errors

 		https://know-thy-code.com/sentry-io-using-node-js/

+		////// IF YOU COMMIT THIS FILE SENTRY WILL TRIGGER
+		////// THE CI BUILD WILL FAIL 150% , BUT SENTRY WILL SEND AN EMAIL.
+		///// Normally you wont be commiting these errors since you can see them in your IDE (yarn start etc)

+		    // send an event to Sentry
+		Sentry.captureMessage('my message', 'warning');

+		// sent an error - automatically sends a callstack try {
+			functionThatFailed()
+		} catch (error) {
+			Sentry.captureException(error);
+		}

 		Getting Started